Helioviewer-Project/JHelioviewer-SWHV/docs/wcs-validation/zenithal_wcs_validation_notes.md

 - mouse-position reporting or synthetic overdrawing such as annotations, grid overlays, and similar on-screen constructs
-- playback/view policy effects such as dynamic refitting of the visible `HPC` box or any other transient user-driven viewing state
+- playback/view policy effects such as dynamic refitting of the visible `HPC` box beyond the centered bounds logic explicitly reproduced by the validator, or any other transient user-driven viewing state
+- Java overlay-only behavior such as:
+  - viewpoint-space projection of external overlay points in `HPC`
+  - visible-hemisphere clipping of `HPC` overlay emission
+  - transformed annotation drawing/picking behavior
 - full OpenGL rasterization state, blending, and UI behavior

 The validator therefore establishes: